nanoframework/nanoFramework.Hosting/README.md

 ## SchedulerService base class

- Provides a base class for implementing a scheduled [Timer](https://docs.nanoframework.net/api/System.Threading.Timer.html) running IHostedServce.
-The timer triggers at a specified time and interval the `ExecuteAsync` method.
+ Provides a base class for implementing a scheduled [Timer](https://docs.nanoframework.net/api/System.Threading.Timer.html) running `IHostedServce`.
+The timer triggers at a specified time and interval the `ExecuteAsync()` method.
 The timer is disabled on `Stop()` and disposed when the service container is disposed.

 ```csharp
 public class DisplayService : SchedulerService